-You can also use an insulin injection, but be careful to only use this method while closely following the recommendation of your doctor.
-If used improperly, insulin can cause hypoglycemia, or low blood sugar.
+You can also use an insulin injection, but be careful to only use this method while closely following the recommendation of a doctor regarding your dose.
+If used improperly, insulin can cause hypoglycemia (low blood sugar).

 If high blood sugar levels go untreated for too long, glucose will build up in your bloodstream and your cells will be starved for fuel.
-Your cells will turn to fat for fuel instead.
+Your cells will use fat for fuel instead.

-- fruity smelling breath or sweat
+- fruity-smelling breath or sweat

 - nausea and vomiting

 The best way to manage high blood sugar is to check your blood sugar and take your medication as instructed.
 If you frequently experience blood sugar spikes, your doctor may change your medication routine.